BOTTOM LINE UP FRONT:

 NOTE: By removing the “passive” (and therefore extraneous) rotor components that effectively waste precious real estate, such as rare-earth permanent magnets (RE-PM), and by brushlessly replacing the extraneous rotor components with an “active” rotor winding set that contributes to “real” power production (in addition to the stator “active” winding set) without changing the electric machine footprint or materials, only SYNCHRO-SYM doubles the power density and performance at half the cost.
 As a result, any future development of RE-PM cost-performance improvements for electric machines (even by ongoing Holy Grail R+D) becomes irrelevant because permanent magnets, like reluctance saliencies, squirrel cage induction windings, and DC field windings, are just extraneous, “passive” components that effectively waste precious electric machine real estate (only to ascertain air-gap flux); but could otherwise be brushlessly replaced with another winding set in the same footprint (as only provided by SYNCHRO-SYM) that “actively” contributes to power production like the essential stator active winding set.

 NOTE: The BRTEC sensorless and automatic speed synchronized frequency and phase control provides a linear and deterministic dual ported (symmetric) doubly-fed electric machine system for superposition and scalability:

 - Harmonics and magnetizing current (reactance) seen at one port is negatively seen at the other port or automatically cancelled by the electromagnetics of the position dependent flux high frequency transformer (PDF-HFT), unless artificially provided by BRTEC control software or mechanical positioning.

-- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure (in a timely fashion) by today’s state-of-art controllers, BRTEC sensorlessly and automatically provides any (or low) speed synchronized excitation and as a result, pole count or excitation frequency are trade space for low frequencies or speed.
+- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure or synthesized (in a timely fashion) by today’s state-of-art controllers, BRTEC sensorlessly and automatically provides any (or low) speed synchronized excitation and as a result, pole count or excitation frequency become trade space for low frequencies or speed.